JHU-PL-Lab/www-fpse/lecture/lists.md

 ## List programming

-* First we will do a few more recursive functions over lists
+Let's write a few more recursive functions on lists.
-* Then we will show how the `Core.List` library functions allow a great many (most?) operations to be written without recursion
-* This is *combinator programming*, solve a task by composing operations on a few standard combinators ("combiners")
-* (Note for Assignment 1 you will not be able to use the library combinators, but you will use them in Assignment 2)

 #### Reversing a list

-* Let us write a somewhat more interesting function, reversing a list.
-* Since lists are immutable so it is going to create a completely new list.
+* Since lists are immutable, reverse will create a completely new list.
 * This style of programming is called "Data structure corresponds to control flow" - the program needs to touch and reconstruct the whole data structure as it runs.

 ```ocaml